ketanhdoshi/ketanhdoshi.github.io/_posts/2021-04-11-Geo-Location.md

 {% gist e5b60f030e6cdca0f8f919094b00b41d %}

 ## Pre-processing geodata (Coordinate Reference Systems)
 Our geodata contains (x, y) coordinates of geographical locations usually as latitude and longitude numbers.
-However, oddly enough, just by themselves, those coordinates cannot be uniquely mapped to an actual place in the real world.
+However, oddly enough, just by themselves, those coordinates cannot be mapped to a physical location.

 Those coordinates are just numbers in an arbitrary space.
 For them to uniquely map to an actual place in the real world, they must be associated with a coordinate system, known as a CRS.